MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-param.md

 ### Reserved parameters

-The following keywords are reserved for internal use, and shouldn't be used as a custom parameter in the **Param()** function:
+The following keywords are reserved (regardless of case) for internal use, and shouldn't be used as a custom parameter in the **Param()** function:

 :::row:::
 :::column span="":::